stumathews/StuLibC/README.txt

 NOTES:
 in the event that ltmain.sh could not be found when running ./configure or autoreconf, run libtoolize to regenerate it
+* Good news is that the library works in windows and in linux but its crappy in Windows due to crappy shell support